drcd1/retwisj/README.md

 #### How to Run?

 1. Run the script `composeGenereator.sh`.
 Can be provided with a *list of arguments*, which are the names of the replicas to be generated.
-If run without arguments, it will default to generating two replicas (**"US"** and **"EU"**).
+If run without arguments, it will default to generating two replicas (**"us"** and **"eu"**).
 1. Run the command `docker-compose up --build`.
 1. Using a browser, open the ports corresponding to any of the **Retwisj** replicas.

 ## Retwisj
-Although the functionallity was mostly kept from the original (see here: LINK), it was necessary to make some changes:
+Although the functionallity was mostly kept from the original (see here: https://docs.spring.io/spring-data/data-keyvalue/examples/retwisj/current/), it was necessary to make some changes:
 The MVC Controller now has two extra methods: **block** and **unblock**, for blocking and unblocking users.
 Because of the added functionality, the views had to be changed: When the user is viewing another user's page, there's a button for blocking and unblocking users.